buildingblocs/2022/Workshops/March Conference/index.md

 ---
 # March Conference

-We welcome everyone who wants to attend the **March Conference** for BBCS 2022!
+We welcome everyone who wants to attend the **March Conference** for BuildingBloCS 2022!
 The March Conference consists of **mostly introductory workshops** so it is perfect for beginner or intermediate programmers to learn.
 *Pre-requisites for all: access to a computer.*

 **March Conference dates:** 13 to 14 March 2022